Come to the GBA Spring Conference 2020 in Augusta, Georgia.

 GBA Spring Meeting is full of great speakers, fun beekeeping connections, and an informative dinner.
 Kirsten Traynor, Rachael Bonoan, and Wyatt Mangum are our featured speakers.
 We heard your feedback and are going back to the system of two breakout sessions - one in the morning and one in the afternoon.

-Some of our regional speakers include Kathy Bourn, Harold Lanier, Tom Rearick, and Virginia Webb.
+Some of our regional speakers include Kathy Bourn, Ted Dennard, Harold Lanier, Tom Rearick, and Virginia Webb.
 Topics will appeal to experienced beekeepers as well as beginners.
 We will be offering topics to help bee clubs as well as expertise training for honey judges.

 Our spring meeting includes the Artisan Show with fourteen entry classes.
 Get out your camera, heat up your ovens, ply your needles!
 Enter mead, baked goods, photography, crafts, gadgets and many more categories.
 And the prize money is well worth it.
 The rules are here.